tipiorgup/tipiorgup.github.io/content/project/Workflows/index.md

 ---

 ## Description
-This workflow developed in the [SimStack](https://www.simstack.de/) framework enables the correction of DFTB potential energy surfaces into ab-initio methods using the $\Delta$-learning neural network.
+This workflow developed with Dr. Celso Rego in the [SimStack](https://www.simstack.de/) framework enables the correction of DFTB potential energy surfaces into ab-initio methods using the $\Delta$-learning neural network.
 This correction is implemented into the **DFTB+** code for further use on QM/MM simulations.
 The workflow enables users with no programming or machine learning background to take advantage of this correction and expand it into new systems.

 In the folder WaNos there are several different WaNos: **DFT-Turbomole**, **DFTBplus**, **Mult-It**, **NN-Delta-ML**, **ORCA**, **Super-XYZ**, **Table-Generator** and **UnpackMol**, used to build the workflow.
 Below we describe each one and the main parameter exposed.